BrookTsui/BrookTsui.github.io/_pages/note.md

 6. Neutrino Mass [En]

-I introduce basic electroweak theory, explain the zero-neutrino-mass requirement in SM, and discuss some some mass models.
+I introduced basic electroweak theory, explained the zero-neutrino-mass requirement in SM, and discuss some some mass models, including the Seesaw mechanism.

 ---
 # Report